 The subject of an independent study may arise from a student's own experience and interests or may derive from a class.
+In some cases, the independent study will involve frequent and regular meetings; in others, the student may meet with the faculty supervisor only a few times during the semester.
 A course of independent study might comprise a research topic culminating in one or several papers, a series of readings accompanied by short papers or an annotated bibliography, artistic explorations in the visual arts or creative writing, or other academically appropriate activities.

-Students considering a course of independent study should identify for themselves their area of interest and contact a faculty member appropriate to this area of interest to act as faculty supervisor.
+Students considering pursuing an independent study should identify for themselves their area of interest and contact a faculty member appropriate to this area of interest to act as faculty supervisor.
 Normally, a student should approach a faculty member with whom he or she has already taken at least one class.
 Students should note that faculty members are under no particular obligation to accept students for independent study, since these are always an addition to the faculty member's teaching load.
 Therefore, students should be prepared to demonstrate that they are capable of defining, organizing, and completing an independent course of study.